isaacharrisholt/supawright/README.md

 >(['public', 'other'])
 ```

+> [!NOTE]
-1: Unfortunately, I haven't found a nice way of infering the schema names from
+> Unfortunately, I haven't found a nice way of infering the schema names from
-the first argument, so you'll have to specify the schemas you'd like Supawright
+> the first argument, so you'll have to specify the schemas you'd like Supawright
-to use in two places.
+> to use in two places.

 ### Tests